Home Digital Marketing Interactive Advergames: Boosting Brand Awareness Through Play

 Data Point:

-According to Kantar, interactive advergames generate engagement rates 7x higher than traditional display ads.
+According to Kantar, interactive advergames generate engagement rates up to 7x higher than traditional digital ads, making them a powerful tool for gamified marketing.

 4. A Unique Marketing Differentiator